-The immunogenicity results will be summarized using descriptive statistics by the number and percentage of subjects who develop detectable ADAs.
+The immunogenicity results for BGB-DXP604 and BGB-DXP593 will be summarized using descriptive statistics by the number and percentage of subjects who develop detectable ADAs.
 The incidence of positive and neutralizing ADAs will be reported for evaluable subjects.
-The effect of immunogenicity on PK, and safety may be evaluated if data allow.
+The effect of immunogenicity on PK and safety may be evaluated if data allow.